James Outman Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.6 K/9, the seventh-best in MLB.

-- The Phillies have a 4.33 team ERA that ranks 15th across all MLB pitching staffs.
+- The Phillies' 4.66 team ERA ranks 21st among all league pitching staffs.

-- The Phillies allow the ninth-fewest home runs in baseball (27 total, one per game).
+- Phillies pitchers combine to rank 15th in baseball in home runs surrendered (32 total, 1.1 per game).

-- Walker (2-1) takes the mound for the Phillies in his sixth start of the season.
-He's put together a 4.97 ERA in 25 1/3 innings pitched, with 23 strikeouts.
+- Strahm gets the start for the Phillies, his sixth of the season.
+He is 2-2 with a 2.31 ERA and 32 strikeouts in 23 1/3 innings pitched.

-- His last time out was on Wednesday against the Seattle Mariners, when the righty threw four innings, surrendering five earned runs while allowing five hits.
+- In his last time out on Thursday, the lefty threw 5 1/3 scoreless innings against the Seattle Mariners while surrendering two hits.

-- The 30-year-old has put up an ERA of 4.97, with 8.2 strikeouts per nine innings, in five games this season.
-Opponents are hitting .223 against him.
+- The 31-year-old has a 2.31 ERA and 12.3 strikeouts per nine innings in six games this season, while giving up a batting average of only .148 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.